coda/packs-sdk/docs/guides/advanced/schemas.md

 });
 ```

-You can select what name your like, but it must be unique within your Pack.
+You can select what name you like, but it must be unique within your Pack.
 You can read more about how identities are used by sync tables in the [sync tables guide][sync_tables_identity].

 !!! info
     The presence of a schema identity also controls how the object appears and behaves in the page.
+Named schemas are seen as more important to your Pack and given a more prominent UI treatment.
 Specifically, objects with identities will display the Pack's icon in the chip, and when used in a column format the **Add column** button will appear next to each property.

 ### Featured columns